-HIS Domains Workforce management and support
+Workforce management and support

-13.1.3 Each department or facility that provides ophthalmic anaesthesia services should have a consultant with nominated responsibility for ophthalmic. anaesthesia.
+13.1.3 Each department or facility that provides ophthalmic anaesthesia services should have a clinical lead with nominated responsibility for ophthalmic anaesthesia.

 5.2.1.2 All patients undergoing ophthalmic anaesthesia or sedation are assessed preoperatively by appropriately trained staff underpinned by guidelines on patient selection and perioperative management.